Getting Started

 FAQ

-Why does the version paths the react & styled-system look weird?
+Why does the package path for react look weird?

 The Cerberus packages are published under the @cerberus-design organization in NPM (due to the name cerberus being taken).
 However, in JSR, we use the @cerberus organization.
 We eventually plan on fully migrating to JSR when there is better support for the features we need.